-SIR completed renovations of eight Jack Astor's locations during calendar 2017, two Jack Astor's locations in Q1 2018, and an additional Jack Astor's location in Q3 2018.
+SIR completed renovations of eight Jack Astor's locations during calendar 2017 and five Jack Astor's locations during calendar 2018.
 SIR is pleased with the performance of the recently renovated Jack Astor's and intends to implement similar renovations at additional Jack Astor's locations as part of its ongoing focus on strengthening its flagship brand and driving same store sales growth.
+Subsequent to December 31, 2018, SIR completed major renovations at one additional Jack Astor's location.
+Effective February 4, 2019, SIR permanently closed the Jack Astor's restaurant in the St. Lawrence Market area of downtown Toronto.
+SIR is contemplating the future use of this site.

 SIR has completed the conversion of its Alice Fazooli's concept brand into the more popular Scaddabush concept brand.
 Scaddabush has generated strong sales performance at each location to date, and SIR and the Fund should benefit from the positive future revenue contributions from the new Scaddabush restaurants opened in calendar years 2016 and 2017.

-SIR opened a new Scaddabush restaurant in Etobicoke, Ontario on November 28, 2017, and a new Reds restaurant at the Square One shopping centre in Mississauga, Ontario on December 11, 2017.
-These restaurants will be added to Royalty Pooled Restaurants on January 1, 2019.
+Subsequent to December 31, 2018, SIR closed the Scaddabush location at the Square One shopping centre in Mississauga, Ontario for six days to complete a renovation.
+This location, which was the first Scaddabush location (opened in July 2013), received a décor refresh and a major menu update.
+The new food program implemented at this location was first tested at the Oakville, Ontario Scaddabush location and is expected to be rolled-out to the remainder of the Scaddabush locations throughout 2019.